Created

 son Marduk said.
 'Unheard of are your pretensions!'

-he told his father, by " the coming Age of the Ram," his sign.
+Marduk answered.
+The coming Age of the Ram," his sign,

-their Earthlings examined the heavens and found sun still rose
+Earthlings examined the heavens and found the sun still rose in

-in the constellation the Bull, marking Enlil's rule; not the
+the constellation the Bull, marking Enlil's rule; not the Ram,

-Ram, Marduk's constellation.
-Marduk and his son Nabu
+Marduk's constellation.
+Marduk and his son Nabu nevertheless,

 INANNA & SARGON EXTEND HER